Meconium aspiration syndrome (MAS) refers to breathing problems that a newborn baby may have when:

-In most cases, the outlook is excellent and there are no long-term health effects.
+In most cases of meconium-stained fluid, the outlook is excellent and there are no long-term health effects.

-- Only about half of babies with meconium stained fluid will have breathing problems and only about 5% will have MAS.
+- Only about one half of babies with meconium-stained fluid will have breathing problems and only about 5% will have MAS.

-- Breathing problems may be more severe in some cases.
-These will often go away in 2 to 4 days.
+- Babies may need extra support with breathing and nutrition in some cases.
+This need will often go away in 2 to 4 days.
 However, rapid breathing may continue for several days.

 Meconium may be present at birth in the amniotic fluid because there is a serious problem with the blood flow to and from the lungs.
 This is called persistent pulmonary hypertension of the newborn (PPHN).

-Your providers will want to be prepared for meconium being present at birth if:
+Your provider will want to be prepared for meconium being present at birth if:

 - Your water broke at home and the fluid was clear or stained with a greenish or brown substance.

 - Any testing done during your pregnancy indicates there may be problems present.

-- Fetal monitoring shows any signs of fetal distress can be found early.
+- Fetal monitoring shows any signs of fetal distress.

 MAS; Meconium pneumonitis (inflammation of the lungs); Labor - meconium; Delivery - meconium; Neonatal - meconium; Newborn care - meconium

 Crowley MA.
 Neonatal respiratory disorders.
 In: Martin RJ, Fanaroff AA, Walsh MC, eds.
 Fanaroff and Martin's Neonatal-Perinatal Medicine.
 10th ed.
 St Louis, MO: Elsevier Saunders; 2015:chap 74.